klausbreyer/v01.io/content/posts/2016-worldwide-developer-sourcing-reasons-and-process/index.md

 You must also be aware that a lot of candidates apply for such an open application.
 That's why I have very clear guidelines.
 Here is a small excerpt from one of my job advertisements:

 **How to proceed**
-If the stack and the circumstances work for you, you can apply directly by sending your application to klaus@buzzbird.de.
+If the stack and the circumstances work for you, you can apply directly by sending your application to e@ma.il.
 Application Checklist:

 - Brief résumé: Who are you?
 What have you worked on so far?
 Using which technology?